Justin-Bento/portfolio-site/src/content/blog/post-2.md

 Software subscriptions keep getting more expensive, and too often, I found myself paying for features I didn’t need.
 Eventually, I got tired of feeling locked into tools that weren’t working for me.
 That’s when I started exploring Free and Open-Source Software (FOSS).

+I want to emphasize, that this is for my personal use.
+When it comes to work I use enterprise software when needed.

 ## What Is Free and Open-Source Software (FOSS)?

 FOSS (Free and Open-Source Software) is an umbrella term that includes both Free Software and Open-Source Software.
 It refers to any software distributed under terms that allow users to freely use, modify, and redistribute the software as they see fit.